-One should be careful when specifying more than one bond or angle as a transition state reaction coordinate (TSRC).
+One should be careful when specifying more than one bond or angle as the reaction coordinate.
 For example, suppose atom 2 is located between atoms 1 and 3.
 Then the following ReactionCoordinate block:

 '''

 TransitionStateSearch

 ReactionCoordinate

 Distance 1 2 1.0

 Distance 2 3 -1.0

 End

 End

 '''